-Laserderm is the first center in Canada to offer the FemiLift as part of our new Women’s Health Program.
-As a world-class laser facility, we are committed to providing the highest level of care to our patients, which is why Dr. Laughlin continues to be at the fore-front of innovation in laser and anti-ageing therapies.
-The recent advances in non-surgical treatment options for women with pelvic health issues prompted Dr. Laughlin to look at this emerging field.
-She also recognized that there is growing number of women who have pelvic health needs which are not being met by traditional therapies.
+Laserderm wass the first center in Canada to offer the FemiLift as part of our new Women’s Health Program.
+The recent advances in non-surgical treatment options for women with pelvic health issues prompted us to look at this emerging field.
+We also recognized that there is growing number of women who have pelvic health needs which are not being met by traditional therapies.

 We also partner with health professionals in the community in order to care for our patients in a holistic manner.
 Some patients who require surgery or ancillary therapies may be referred to gynecologists, specialized pelvic floor physiotherapists, or sex counsellors/therapists.
 Breast cancer survivors who have undergone chemotherapy are also referred to us for pelvic health therapies.

 Did you know?

 - Pelvic support issues can affect women of all ages from ordinary life events such as childbirth, weight fluctuations, menopause and hormone changes.
 Some disease processes and cancer treatment can also negatively affect pelvic health.

 - The changes that occur in the vagina and surrounding structures may result in symptoms of:

 - Urinary stress incontinence (leakage of urine with jumping, sneezing, running, etc) as a result of vaginal wall laxity or stretching

 - Dry and irritated vaginal walls from menopausal hormone changes or sudden changes in hormone levels as a result of chemotherapy

 - Pain (dyspareunia) or decreased sensation with intercourse